 Rehearing, Order No. 608-A

-On rehearing, FERC affirms, modifies and clarifies its final rule, Order No. 608 in an order issued October 27, 2000.
-Indicated Shippers requested rehearing stating that the final rule forces entities to participate in pre-filing proceedings, disregards concerns of potentially affected entities and results in biased decision-making by the Commission.
-The final rule permits entities to optionally participant in the collaboration but all interested entities will have an opportunity to comment and raise concerns once the collaborative process concludes.
+On rehearing, FERC affirms, modifies and clarifies its final rulein an order issued October 27, 2000.
+Indicated Shippers had requested rehearing, stating that the final rule forces entities to participate in pre-filing proceedings, is not contemplated by the Natural Gas Act and results in biased decision-making by the Commission.
+FERC respondsThe final rule permits entities to optionally participant in the collaboration but all interested entities will have an opportunity to comment and raise concerns once the collaborative process concludes.
 Selective notification to interested entities is incompatible with the collaborative approach and will be rejected by the Commission.
-The Commission modifies the regulations to ensure that potentially interested entities be made aware of Commission approval of a request to use the collaborative process by publishing the notice in the Federal Register and in a local newspaper.
+Accordingly, the Commission modifies the regulations to ensure that potentially interested entities be made aware of Commission approval of a request to use the collaborative process by publishing the notice in the Federal Register and in a local newspaper.
 Further requirements are established that require that a collaborative sponsor must submit quarterly reports on the progress of the collaboration.
 Such reports should summarize meetings held topics addressed, studies undertaken, etc. The Commission's staff role is limited to facilitating conversation and in assisting in initiating the NEPA review process.
 However, staff will neither make any determination regarding the merits of a prospective applicant's proposal nor endorse or reject any collaborative agreements.